DEVAIEXP/gradio_component_textboxplus/README.md

         highlighting the new `help` tooltip feature.
         """
     )
-    with gr.Sidebar():
-        input_box_2 = TextboxPlus(
-        label="Your Name",
-        info="Please enter your full name.",
-        # The key feature: the help text for the tooltip.
-        help="Hover over the (?) icon to see this help message, This provides brief, contextual guidance for the user.", placeholder="e.g., Jane Doe",
-        interactive=True,
-        elem_id="textboxplus-input",
-    )

     # --- Interactive Textbox with Help Tooltip ---
     # This is the main component being demonstrated.
     input_box = TextboxPlus(
         label="Your Name",
         info="Please enter your full name.",
         # The key feature: the help text for the tooltip.
-        help="Hover over the (?) icon to see this help message, This provides brief, contextual guidance for the user.", placeholder="e.g., Jane Doe",
+        help="Hover over the", # (?) icon to see this help message, This provides brief, contextual guidance for the user.", placeholder="e.g., Jane Doe",
         interactive=True,
         elem_id="textboxplus-input",